Parenting is often rife with having to “force” children to do things they don’t want to do.

 Forcing children outside sounds a little savage to me, but I believe we should be ‘strongly encouraging’ our children out into nature and the great outdoors.

-If you’re struggling to get your kids outside and need some extra support, read on.
+If you’re struggling to get your kids outside and need some extra support, read or watch on.

 Why should you get your kids outside?

-There is no doubt that electronic devices can supply kids with hours upon hours of entertainment, if we let them.
-With all the recent technology advancements, we are the first generation that has to navigate the amount of “screen time” that our kids are allowed.
+There is no doubt that electronic devices can supply kids with hours upon hours of entertainment if we let them.
+With all the recent technological advancements, we are the first generation that has to navigate the amount of “screen time” that our kids are allowed.
 It’s often met with tantrums or frantic negotiating, which leads to bargaining and so on and so on.

 But it’s difficult to speak to kids about the cause and effect of too much tech, particularly if your child completed their spelling test today at school on an iPad.